tom-howard/ros/docs/com2009/assignment1/part5.md

 #### :material-pen: Exercise 2: Building a Python Action Client Node with Concurrency {#ex2}

-1. You should only have one Windows Terminal application instance open now, with three WSL-ROS terminal tabs in it. **TERMINAL 3** should already be idle (i.e. not running any commands), and (if you haven't done so already) enter ++ctrl+c++ in **TERMINAL 1** and **TERMINAL 2** to stop the headless Gazebo simulation processes and the Camera Sweep Action Server respectively.
+1. You should only have one Terminal application instance open now, with three terminal tabs in it. **TERMINAL 3** should already be idle (i.e. not running any commands), and (if you haven't done so already) enter ++ctrl+c++ in **TERMINAL 1** and **TERMINAL 2** to stop the headless Gazebo simulation processes and the Camera Sweep Action Server respectively.

 1. In **TERMINAL 1** create a new package called `part5_actions` using the `catkin_create_pkg` tool [as you have done previously](./part4.md#ex1).
 This time, define `rospy`, `actionlib` and `tuos_msgs` as dependencies.